dkrasne/visualizing_intertextuality/src/index.md

 		${!plotCurrSelect ? display(html`<p style="border: 2px solid black; padding: 1em;"><i>Mouse over a &ldquo;word&rdquo; block in the passage display in order to see the lineage for that particular word.
 (Click on the word to freeze the display.)</i></p>`) : display(html`
 			<h4 style="max-width:none;">The intertextual lineage of <i>${plotCurrSelect.word}</i> (line ${plotCurrSelect.wordObj.line_num})</h4>
 			<p style="font-size:smaller;">This visualization shows both the intertextual ancestry and descent of the selected word.
-Mouse over a rectangular node to see what text a given word occurs in; mouse over a link between two words to see what type(s) of allusive referentiality connect those two words.
-(The latter currently will not work on mobile devices.)</p>
+Mouse over a rectangular node to see what text a given word occurs in; mouse over a link between two words to see what type(s) of allusive referentiality connect those two words.</p>
 				${wordSankey ? display(wordSankey) : display(html`<p><b><i>The selected word has no intertexts in the database.</i></b></p>`)}
 			<p style="font-size:smaller; font-weight: bold;">N.B.
 This chart is still under development.</p>
 		`)